osg-htc/docs/docs/data/xrootd/install-cms-xcache.md

 As soon as your issue has been resolved, revert any changes you have made to `/etc/xrootd/digauth.cfg`.

-Managing StashCache and associated services
+Managing CMS XCache and associated services
 -------------------------------------------

 These services must be managed by `systemctl` and may start additional services as dependencies.